 “Do you wonder why?”

-“That’s true.
-But it’s more than that.
-I would have decamped long time gone, but for you.
+“True, but it’s more than that.
+I would have decamped long back but for you.
 Me flown, to whom do you go for guidance?
 Your father?
-Your uncle Tancredo, taking your mother’s part in all things?
+Your Uncle Tancredo, taking your mother’s part in all things?
 I have tried to fill a father role.
 I must stick until I see you settled into life.
 Ametza at your side, there’s a start.
 If I can improve your financial outlook, and I believe I can, I will sleep easy up to Paris.”

 “What about my cheese?
 You praise it to high heaven.
 You don’t believe in me after all?”

 “You might as well sign on,” mutters d’Ollot.
-“Follow-the-money is the standard way to determine culpability.
-You, Highness, will be the major winner, willing participant or not.
-It may take some time for this fact to sink in, but it will.
+“Follow the money is the standard way to determine culpability.
+You, sir, will be the major winner, willing participant or not.
 Give it your all.
 Frankly, you have nothing to lose.”

 “Shush with that talk,” warns Zagi.
 Gus glowers at him.
 “Bitts, listen to me.
-I feel a responsibility to look after you, as I have tried to look after your father.
-I was put in charge of him.
-I helped him with his schoolwork and calmed his fits.
+I feel a responsibility to look after you, as I have tried to look out for your father.
+I was put to helping him with his lessons.
 Come, have you heard no ugliness about me?”

-“That nibbles at it, but skirts the core calamity.
+“That nibbles at it.
 I can hardly believe that someone hasn’t shoved it in your face by now, but we are all in terror of your mother, aren’t we?
 She wants something buried, buried it is.
 Jakome’s father was my father.
 I am his half-brother, your half-uncle.
-Your mother loathes me for it.
-Our naughtiness exposed, she could hound me tooth and nail and no one would wonder why.

 “Your Grandpa bought my Mama into the Convent at Pau with the dowry of a countess.
 That enraged your grandmother and it irks our current queen equally.
 Money that should have come to her was thrown away on a housemaid who was, incidentally, beloved.
 As bad or worse, my sharp wit is in stark contrast to the lesser capacity of your poor papa.
 Zamanthe wishes me to Hell every time she sets eyes on me.”